computational-psychology/hrl/docs/calibration/gamma-correction-linearization.md

 | `-k`, `--kernel` | The kernel, by default `0.2 0.2 0.2 0.2 0.2`, a five-point moving average. |

 Start with the default of no smoothing.
-Smooth only if the measured curve is visibly noisy, and check the result with `plot`: smoothing a gamma curve too aggressively flattens exactly the low-intensity region where the curve is steepest and where you can least afford the error.
+Smooth only if the measured curve is visibly noisy, and check the result with `plot`.
+Smoothing too aggressively flattens the low-intensity region, which is where the curve is steepest and where you can least afford the error.

 ### Step 3: linearize